MaxGyver83/tw5-keyboard-navigation/README.md

 2. Refresh and find it in your Plugins tab in ControlPanel
 3. Open the keyboard-navigation.js file
 4. Near the top just edit the `bindings` variable for more functionality, or the `navigate_up_key` and `navigate_down_key` to change the keys used for navigation

+## Note on button functionality
+Your keybinds will only work when you have the corresponding buttons enabled in the View Toolbar.
+So for example, if you have `c` bound to close a tiddler, if you go to ```ControlPanel -> Appearance -> Toolbars -> View Toolbar``` and disable the close button, your `c` keybind will not work.

+This is because this functionality works by using the DOM elements (the toolbar buttons), so if you remove them, they can't be "clicked" by this plugin.